TaylorMonacelli/openunison.github.io/docs/deployauth.md

 Any of these attribute names can be changed by [customizing the MyVirtualDirectory configuration](../knowledgebase/customizingmyvd) used by
 OpenUnison.

-Once all the pre-requisites have been gathered, uncomment the `activedirectory` section of your values.yaml and update accordingly:
+Once all the prerequisites have been gathered, uncomment the `activedirectory` section of your values.yaml and update accordingly:

 ```
 active_directory: